isabella232/vantage-dss-plugin-mle-functions/README.txt

 - Copyright (c) 2021 Teradata
 -------------------------------------------------------------------------

+NOTE: This is the last planned release of the plugin.
+As of November 2021
+      the present plugin is not maintained any longer.

 The Teradata Vantage Machine Learning Engine Functions Plugin allows end users to leverage Vantage analytics within their DSS data science workflows.
 This plugin supports all 180+ Vantage Machine Learning and Graph Engine functions in